a-synchronous/rubico/README.md

 }
 ```

-Some of us, however, did not miss variables and `try catch`.
+Some of us, however, did not miss variables

 > maybe promises were on to something
 ```javascript